 In early December, it isn’t so cold and the snowfall is also less frequent.
 However, by mid-December, the weather becomes more complex.
 If wind blizzards and heavy snowfalls become more frequent, the teahouses might remain closed.
 As a result, you might have to face difficulties in finding a place to accommodate and eat.

-Want to go on Annapurna Base Camp Trek?
+Want to go on Annapurna Base Camp Trek In December?
 Here’s the Itinerary:

 Day 01: Kathmandu or Pokhara – Nayapul – Ghandruk